-- Grasping how end users would like to have their problems solved - Projecting how businesses would solve those problems if appropriate tools existed - Understanding what technical solutions for developers might exist to help them implement the functionality businesses would ask for, and where the boundaries of their applicability lie.
+- Grasping how end users would like to have their problems solved - Projecting how businesses would solve those problems if appropriate tools existed - Understanding what technical solutions for developers might exist to help them implement the functionality businesses would ask for, and where are the boundaries of their applicability.

 In different markets and different situations, the "weight" of each element differs.
-If you're creating an API-first product for developers with no UI components, you might skip the end users' problem analysis.
-On the other hand, if you're providing an API with extremely valuable functionality and you hold a close-to-monopolistic position in the market, you might actually not care about how developers love your software architecture or the convenience of your interfaces for them, as they simply have no other choice.
+If you're creating an API-first product for developers with no UI components, you might skip the end users' problems analysis; and, by contrast, if you're providing an API to extremely valuable functionality and you're holding a close-to-monopolistic position on the market, you might actually never care about how developers love your software architecture or how convenient your interfaces are for them - as they simply have no other choice.